 note: music adopted 1999; lyrics adopted 2009

-Brazil name: "Hino Nacional Brasileiro" (Brazilian National Anthem)
+name: "Hino Nacional Brasileiro" (Brazilian National Anthem)

 lyrics/music: Joaquim Osorio Duque ESTRADA/Francisco Manoel DA SILVA